Revenue Reverend

 S1.
 300s red-brown

-b) Denominated in US dollars, probably for payment by foreign nationals
+b) Denominated in US dollars

 S6. $5 rose-red